sshah1502/irgsc/README.md

 Please add the following acknowledgment if you use our package in your work.

-"This work has made use of "tmt-irgsc" developed as part of the Thirty Meter Telescope (TMT) project."
+"This work has made use of "irgsctool" developed as part of the Thirty Meter Telescope (TMT) project."

-If you have any questions or suggestions for improvements to this repo, please contact the owners of the repository.
+If you have any questions or suggestions for improvements to this repo, please email: sarang.itcc@iiap.res.in